saecki/alco/README.md

             Also reload neovim by sourcing a configuration file

         --neovim-command <command>
             The neovim command that will be executed to update the colorscheme [default: "lua require('colors').reload()"]

+        --starship-file <file>
+            The starship configuration file which will be overwritten [default:
+            ~/.config/starship.toml]

+        --starship-in-file <file>
+            The starship in file which will be read [default:
+            ~/.config/starship/starship.toml.in]

+        --starship-selector <file>
+            The starship selector file which contains a colorscheme mapping [default: ~/.config/alco/starship-selector.yml]

     -t, --reload-tmux
             Also reload tmux by sourcing a configuration file

         --tmux-file <file>
-            The tmux configuration file which will be overwritten and sourced [default:
+            The tmux configuration file which will be overwritten and sourced [default: ~/.config/tmux/colors/current.conf]
-            ~/.config/tmux/colors/current.conf]

         --tmux-selector <file>
-            The tmux selector file which contains a colorscheme mapping [default:
+            The tmux selector file which contains a colorscheme mapping [default: ~/.config/alco/tmux-selector.yml]
-            ~/.config/alco/tmux-selector.yml]

     -V, --version
             Print version information